Javascript is required How much income can you expect after retiring? - ABN AMRO

 Planning to retire soon?
 If so, you've probably got a lot of questions.
 In this article, I discuss some important aspects affecting your pension and give some useful tips.

-If you’d like to talk to someone about your personal situation in more detail, make an appointment for a Financial Future consultation.
+If you’d like to talk to someone about your personal situation in more detail, make an appointment.

 The first thing you’re probably wondering is how much income you’ll need.
 You may also want to know who is paying your pension and how much it’s going to be.
 Go to mijnpensioenoverzicht.nl to see how much pension you’ve accrued and what you can expect when you retire, including your state pension (AOW).
 It’s possible that some of the pensions you’ve accrued are not shown in this overview, maybe because you arranged them privately (such as annuities or endowment insurance).